The Project I’m Working On

 Undoubtedly there has been enormous progress in the neurosciences, especially due to groundbreaking technological advancements such as the invention of powerful scanning imaging tools and measuring devices like functional magnetic resonance imaging (fMRI), positron emission tomography (PET), transcranial magnetic stimulation (TMS), magnetoencephalography (MEG), and new generation electroencephalography (EEG), not to mention all the advances in microscopy that have allowed us to observe the structure and function of nerve cells down to almost the molecular level.
 The structure of our brains has been mapped with the utmost precision, and many secrets of its functions have been unveiled and mapped in great detail, while thousands of scientific peer-reviewed papers on the subject are published every year.

 My claim is that the reason for the seemingly insoluble mysteries of the origin and true nature of what we call ‘consciousness’ and ‘life,’ has to be found in the persistence and insistence on a philosophical commitment to a strictly mechanistic and naturalistic understanding of reality and that never allows itself vaster vistas, or is much too afraid of looking beyond this narrow horizon.
 The background theoretical assumption for the origin of consciousness is always the same: the mind-brain identity theory.
 It starts from the unquestioned premise that it is the brain that produces consciousness.
 Another unquestioned methodological approach to life is that we always try to describe it in terms of mechanistic processes, abstracting from any psychological dimension and expunging from the outset any sentience and feeling, only to wonder why and how these could emerge from dead matter.
 In fact, the lack of any tangible progress and the failure of this approach to the problem of consciousness is now slowly but steadily becoming ever more visible.
 There is now mounting evidence pointing against a strict naturalistic interpretation of mind and consciousness.
 Though this new information is still largely ignored because of ideological reasons, this lack of progress is convincing some scientists and philosophers of mind that the purely naturalistic viewpoint can’t be exhaustive and needs to be revised.
-To a lesser degree but, perhaps, as a non-negligible factor, some were also influenced by skepticism towards neo-Darwinism as the ultimate paradigm for a materialistic non-teleological account of evolution.
+To a lesser degree but, perhaps, as a non-negligible factor, some were also influenced by scepticism towards neo-Darwinism as the ultimate paradigm for a materialistic non-teleological account of evolution.

 A growing dissatisfaction towards physicalism as the ultimate word in the studies of consciousness and evolution is growing even among intellectuals traditionally loyal to a materialistic Western and analytical philosophical tradition.
 While material monism is still the dominant view, the idea that a strict mechanistic and intellectual understanding of the world and Nature is the only pathway to truth is becoming increasingly unconvincing.
 What was once an almost insignificant intellectual minority has now grown into a visible splinter group, though still not a majority, let alone a homogeneous representation.
 Nevertheless, it is to be expected that as time passes, the alternatives to physicalism will become more vocal and will receive more attention and recognition, reaching a critical mass that, at some point, will make ignoring it an impossibility.

-Indeed, a clear symptom that shows how Western metaphysics is rediscovering its own roots is the revival of old metaphysical worldviews like philosophical idealism, pantheism, panentheism, panpsychism, cosmopsychism, substance dualism, substance monism, and further developments or modifications of them.
-This variety of non-physicalist frameworks, spanning throughout the philosophy of mind, consciousness studies, cognitive sciences, neuroscience, and psychology, constitute an impressive trend toward old and new metaphysical ontologies.
+Indeed, a clear symptom that shows how Western philosophy is rediscovering its own roots is the revival of old metaphysical worldviews like philosophical idealism, pantheism, panentheism, panpsychism, cosmopsychism, substance dualism, substance monism, and further developments or modifications of them.
+This variety of non-physicalist frameworks, spanning throughout the philosophy of mind, consciousness studies, cognitive sciences, neuroscience, and psychology, constitute an impressive trend toward old and new ontologies describing our place in the universe.

-However, this metaphysical renaissance isn’t devoid of problems either.
+However, this philosophical renaissance isn’t devoid of problems either.
 These purely intellectual theories, speculations, and conjectures, are too much based on a Western scientific, rationalistic, and third-person approach.
 I claim that this is the root cause of many of the inconsistencies and paradoxes that question their validity.

-I propose that these apparent inconsistencies arise because we often fail to view reality in its integrality and believe certain aspects to be necessarily mutually exclusive, rather than recognizing them as diverse but complementary elements of a broader cosmology that unifies them into an integral theory of consciousness, matter, and life.
+I propose that these apparent inconsistencies arise because we often fail to view reality in its integrality and believe certain aspects to be necessarily mutually exclusive, rather than recognizing them as diverse but complementary elements of a broader cosmology that unifies them into an integral theory of consciousness, matter, life, and mind.
 However, to grasp the integral structure that underpins these varied theoretical frameworks, we must first identify some of their common limitations.

 Firstly, the Western philosophy of mind must be more open to its Eastern counterpart.
 The fact that the Asian tradition was mainly a first-person contemplative approach, not a third-person scientific and analytical understanding of reality, doesn’t make it less valuable.
 To the contrary, we must understand it as a necessary complement to the present rationalistic mindset that still affects Western metaphysics.